HewlettPackard/oneview-redfish-toolkit/README.md

 # HPE OneView Redfish Toolkit

-This toolkit provides a REST service to answer DMTF's Redfish compliant requests by querying an HPE OneView infrastructure.
+This toolkit provides a REST service to answer DMTF's Redfish compliant requests by querying HPE OneView.

 HPE OneView is a fresh approach to converged infrastructure management, inspired by the way you expect to work, with a single integrated view of your IT infrastructure.

 DMTF's Redfish is an open industry standard specification and schema that specifies a RESTful interface and utilizes JSON and OData to help customers integrate solutions within their existing tool chains.